Top Artists – The Cars

 Is the Rhino pressing the worst version of the album ever made?
 In our view, it’s only competition would be this disaster, a record that also sold well back in the day.
 The more things change…

 I know that sound.
-I had a system in the 90s with many of these shortcomings, but of course I didn’t have a clue about any of that.
-Like everybody into audio I met back then, I didn’t know what I didn’t know.
+I actually had a system thirty years ago with many of these shortcomings, but of course I didn’t have a clue about any of that.
+Like every audio enthusiast I met back then, I didn’t know what I didn’t know.

 I’m glad to say things are different now, I think.